yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Tracing/java.md

 #### Standalone Mode

-Add the agent configuration in standalone.conf file and start the server Refer to [JBOSS_standalone.conf](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/JBOSS_standalone.conf) for tracing specific configuration.
-Copy from section with “SFTRACE-CONFIG” in comments
+Add the agent configuration in `standalone.conf` file and start the server Refer to [JBOSS_standalone.conf](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/JBOSS_standalone.conf) for tracing specific configuration.
+Copy from section with `SFTRACE-CONFIG` in comments

 #### Domain Mode
-Add the agent configuration in domain.xml and start the server Refer to [JBOSS_domain.xml](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/JBOSS_domain.xml)  for tracing specific configuration.
-Copy from section with “SFTRACE-CONFIG” in comments
+Add the agent configuration in `domain.xml` and start the server Refer to [JBOSS_domain.xml](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/JBOSS_domain.xml)  for tracing specific configuration.
+Copy from section with `SFTRACE-CONFIG` in comments
 After updating the configuration, restart the application.

 #### Additional features available for Spring Boot Applications
 By default, transaction names of unsupported Servlet API-based frameworks are in the form of $method unknown route.
 To modify this and to report the transactions names in the form of $method $path, use the following in javaagent configuration.
 This option is applicable only for spring-boot based applications.